luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void eval_mod(Ciphertext &ciph, Ciphertext &result, const EvalModPoly &eva_poly, const RelinKeys &relin_key, CKKSEncoder &encoder) override;
 ```

-**Description** This function is used to perform modular arithmetic on a ciphertext.
+**Description**: This function is used to perform modular arithmetic on a ciphertext.

 **Parameters**:
 - **ciph** (Ciphertext): A reference to a **Ciphertext** object, representing a ciphertext.